 - Write lightly in pencil, in case there is a need to erase.

-- Remind your student to bring their Book of Centuries on their next trip to the museum.
+- Remind your students to bring The Book of Centuries on the next trip to the museum.

 Discover the joy of including a Book of Centuries in your homeschool!